Daniel-Ze/Leaf-disc-scoring/README.md

 	-s Path to custom Keras model: sporangia vs no-sporangia (if notsupplied standard model will be used)
 ```

-If you intend to use the classification for images of the size **XY** and you
-want to use the pre-trained models for the classification the flags **-l** and
-**-s** can be ignored.
-The program will then use the models supplied in the
+If you intend to use the classification for images of the size **2752 × 2208 pixels** and you want to use the pre-trained models for the classification the flags **-l** and **-s** can be ignored.
+The program will then use the models supplied in the programs folder.
-programs folder.

 To Check if the program runs properly a set of test images is supplied.
-In
-total four leaf discs with different degrees of infection severity are
+In total four leaf discs with different degrees of infection severity are supplied.\
-supplied.
 Running the test:
 ```
 run_classification -f ~/path/to/program/CNN/test/ -e Test